aim2kill/diablo2-runewizard/src/components/HelpText.md

 Click on the runes to mark which ones you have found.
 The available runewords will be highlighted automatically.

-The table can be sorted : try clicking on the table headings, you may find it useful!
+The table can be sorted by clicking on Runeword, Runes, Item Types, or Level.

 ## Runes